nshune/nshune/README.md

 ## Hi there 👋

 My name is Nate Shune.
-I am a current student at Virginia Tech in Aerospace Engineering.
-I am completing my bachelor's degree in May 2025 and am planning on completing my master's in the 2026-2027 timeframe.
+I am a current masters student at Virginia Tech in Aerospace Engineering.
+I completed my B.S in Aerospace Engineering in May 2025 and am planning on completing my master's in the 2026-2027 timeframe.

 I am specializing in Multi-disciplinary Aircraft Optimization as part of the IDOPT lab at Virginia Tech.